Edwin Eisendrath Explained

 Edwin Eisendrath (born February 3, 1958)[1] is former CEO of the Chicago Sun-Times and former alderman of the 43rd ward of Chicago (Lincoln Park area).

-He ran for Congress in Illinois's 9th congressional district in the 1990 Democratic primary election against longtime incumbent Sid Yates.
-Eisendrath ran an anti-incumbent campaign focused on Yates' long tenure in the United States House of Representatives.
-Eisendrath lost in a landslide.[9]
+Eisendrath ran in the 1990 Democratic primary election for the U.S. House of Representatives in Illinois's 9th congressional district, challenging longtime incumbent Sid Yates.
+Eisendrath ran an anti-incumbent campaign focused on the decades-long length of Yates' tenure.
+He also made an issue of Yates' advanced age.[12]
+Eisendrath lost in a landslide.[13]

-In 2017, he led a group, including retired WLS-TV anchor Linda Yu and the Chicago Federation of Labor, to place a bid for the Chicago Sun-Times.
-It was announced July 13 that the group, ST Acquisition Holdings LLC, purchased the Sun-Times.[10]
-[11] Shortly thereafter, Eisendrath was named the Chicago Sun Times new chief executive officer.[12]
+In 2017, Eisendrath led a group, including retired WLS-TV anchor Linda Yu and the Chicago Federation of Labor, to place a bid for the Chicago Sun-Times newspaper.
+It was announced July 13 that the group, ST Acquisition Holdings LLC, purchased the Sun-Times.[14]
+[15] Shortly thereafter, Eisendrath was named the new chief executive officer of the newspaper.[16]

 In 2019, Eisendrath helped launch Verifiable, a company that uses advanced technologies to provide real-time license verification and continuous monitoring of healthcare providers to increase efficiency and reduce compliance costs to hospitals and other health care organization.